Unifying Causal Representation Learning with the Invariance Principle: Related Works

-Note that the estimated representations $P_{\hat{\zb}^k_{[N-1]}}$ can be seen as a new observed data distribution for each environment $k$ that is generated from the subgraph $\Gcal_{-N}$ without the leaf node $N$.
-Using an iterative argument, we can identify all latent variables element-wise~\pcref{defn:crlID}, concluding the proof. \end{proof} Upon element-wise identification from single-node intervention per node, existing works often provide more fine-grained identifiability results by incorporating other parametric assumptions, either on the mixing functions~\citep{varici2023score,ahuja2023interventional,zhang2024identifiability} or the latent causal model~\citep{buchholz2023learning} or both~\citep{squires2023linear}.
-This is explained by~\cref{prop:transition_identification}, as element-wise identification can be refined to affine-identification~\pcref{defn:affineID} given additional parametric assumptions.
-Note that under this milder setting, the full graph is not identifiable without further assumptions, see~\citep{zhang2024identifiability}.
+The proof for~\cref{cor:single_node_id} is included in~\cref{app:proof_single_node_id}.
+Upon element-wise identification from single-node intervention per node, existing works often provide more fine-grained identifiability results by incorporating other parametric assumptions on the mixing functions~\citep{varici2023score,ahuja2023interventional,zhang2024identifiability,squires2023linear}.
+This perspective is elaborated in~\cref{prop:transition_identification}, as element-wise identification can be refined to affine-identification~\pcref{defn:affineID} given additional parametric assumptions on the mixing functions.
+However, note that under the milder setting of \emph{imperfect} intervention per node, the full graph is not identifiable without further assumptions.
+See~\citep{zhang2024identifiability} for more details.

-\textbf{Identifiability with two interventions per-node} Current literature in interventional CRL targeting the general nonparametric setting~\citep{varici2024general,von2024nonparametric} typically assumed a pair of \emph{sufficiently different} perfect interventions per node.
-Thus, any latent variable $\zb_j, j \in [N]$, as an interventional target, is {\bf\emph{uniquely shared}} by a pair of interventional environment $k, k^\prime \in [K]$, forming an invariant partition $A_i = \{j\}$ constituting of individual latent node $j \in [N]$.
-Note that this invariance property on the interventional target induces the following distributional property:
+\textbf{Identifiability with two interventions per node} Current literature in interventional CRL targeting the general nonparametric setting~\citep{varici2024general,von2024nonparametric} typically assumed a pair of \emph{sufficiently different} perfect interventions per node.
+Thus, any latent variable $\zb_j, j \in [N]$, as an interventional target, is uniquely shared by a pair of interventional environment $k, k^\prime \in [K]$, forming an invariant partition $A_i = \{j\}$ constituting of individual latent node $j \in [N]$.
+Formally, we write

+where $\Ical_k$ represent the interventional target for the $k$-th environment.
+Note that this invariance property implies the following distributional property:

 According to~\cref{thm:ID_from_multi_sets}, each latent variable can thus be identified separately, giving rise to element-wise identification, as shown by~\citep{varici2024general,von2024nonparametric}.